shayanhabibi/nimqml/README.md

 Nim toolchain or whatever other toolchain you are using might be windows thread model.

 Qt toolchain in my case had posix thread model included so I just use their gcc for this purpose.

+> Update: Seems like its best to just use the QT gcc from the get go.

 ## Examples
 The examples can be built by executing the following command